MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetelementformatrequestformethod.md

             );

         //
-        // Format a WDF request for the target.
+        // Format a WDF request as an ACX method request for the ACX element target.
         //
         status = AcxTargetElementFormatRequestForMethod(targetElement, req, &params);
 ```